NirmalScaria/firebase-nextjs/README.md

 To configure the service account, follow these steps.

-1. Run "npx nextfirejs getenv" to get the environment variables.
+1. Run "npx firebase-nextjs getenv" to get the environment variables.
 This will print the environment variable to terminal.
 2. Copy the environment variable and set it wherever you plan to deploy.
 Like vercel or ".env.local" for local testing.
 3. Delete the "firebase-service-account.json" or add "firebase-service-account.json" to .gitignore.
 4. NOTE: There is another file, "firebase-app-config.js" which looks like a set of credentials, but it is totally fine to be pushed and published.
 [Read more](https://stackoverflow.com/questions/37482366/is-it-safe-to-expose-firebase-apikey-to-the-public)